Search all sites near me now

 Christchurch

 Christchurch is the largest urban area in Canterbury.
 While Christchurch has a number of commercial and industrial areas within it, the land area is predominantly residential.
 There are 25 sites where air monitoring has been carried out since 1988, of which three are currently active (white dots on map).
-The seasonal variation below comes from data collected at the Woolston monitoring site as there was no active St Albans site during 2021.
+The seasonal variation below comes from data collected at the St Albans EP monitoring site which was established in 2022.

 Air quality is currently monitored in St Albans (residential), Woolston (residential and industrial), and Riccarton Road (traffic and residential).
 In the past monitoring has been carried out in other suburbs to understand air quality across Christchurch.